Who is Tom Walker? Meet the Love Island series 5 contestant and model

 He went on dates with Anna and Maura, and hit it off with the latter, but he later expressed an interest in Elma, too.

-He sat Anton down and told him that he intends to get to know her, who welcomed the competition.
+Tom sat Anton down and told him that he intended to get to know her, who welcomed the competition.

 Said no one ever. #LoveIsland pic.twitter.com/5GaSKUlEzA